Kong/docs.konghq.com/app/deck/file/lint.md

 *   **Functions** accept the filtered values and perform a validation returning information when there are violations.
 *   **Rulesets** are collections of Rules.

+For a complete list of available rules, see the [vacuum](https://quobix.com/vacuum/rules/) documentation.

 ## Example

 {{ site.base_gateway }} services are defined in the `services` block in the decK file.
 Services support a number of configuration values including a protocol field which specifies the communication protocol used between the gateway and the upstream service.
 To ensure this traffic is secure, you may want to validate that only `https` protocols are used.
 Here is a sample Ruleset file containing a single Rule that accomplishes this.